APOSTILLES & THE HAGUE CONVENTION

 How do I get an Apostille Certificate for my documents?

-Although the Apostille Certificate has greatly simplified the legalisation process the actual procedure of obtaining an Apostille does vary from one document to another.
-Please visit the following page for further guidance on obtaining an Apostille Certificate - Apostille Service
+Although the Apostille Certificate has greatly simplified the legalisation process, the actual procedure of obtaining an Apostille does vary from one document to another.
+Please visit our document pages for further guidance on obtaining an apostille Certificate.